catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### Using the ORM
+* The ORM has many benefits:
-The benefits of using the ORM are that as well as it making your development quicker and easier
+  * it makes your development quicker and easier
   * It allows other code to hook in to different events, such as onBeforeWrite or onAfterDelete

+### Using the ORM
+ You are not restricted to database technologies:
 * You can even change the underlying database your site runs on.
-* Need to change from MySQL to Postgres or SQLite?
-No problem.
+* Need to change from MySQL to Postgres?
+Or MSSQL? or SQLite?
+No problem!

 ### Using the ORM
-Because SilverStripe creates and maintains the database structure, this is why its necessary to run dev/build after creating, removing, or altering a class or its properties so the DB tables and columns stay in sync with what is defined in the code.
+Because SilverStripe creates and maintains the database structure for you, it is necessary to run dev/build after creating, removing, or altering a class or its properties.
+The database tables and columns stay in sync with what is defined in the code.

 ## Back to dev/build